miclgael/uses/README.md

 - [Ableton Live 10](https://www.ableton.com/) is my DAW of choice these days.
 I used to rep Pro Tools 9 *hard* for editing and mixing.
 - [Loopback](https://rogueamoeba.com/loopback/) for more advanced audio routing
+- [Guitar Pro 7](https://www.guitar-pro.com) for writing sheet music and sending over to band-mates, or for general archiving.

 ## My PC